JJLim99/ObjectDetection-Keras_MaskRCNN/README.md

 # ObjectDetection-Keras_MaskRCNN

 Please take note to the following changes to prevent errors.
+(Can refer to the uploaded mrcnn files)

 For model.py
 --> Change the code at line 2199 to self.keras_model.add_metric(loss, name)